jekylltools/jekyll-random-redirect/README.md

 1. Add `random.html` to the site.
 2. Rebuild the site, then visit the page and you'll be redirected to a random post.

 By default, the page will redirect only to posts.
-You can include pages and documents in collections by adding a setting in `_config.yml`
+You can include pages and documents from collections by adding a setting in `_config.yml`

 ```
 random_redirect:
   pages: true
-  collections: true
+  documents: true
 ```

 ## Support